-David R. Swartz teaches history at Asbury University and is the author of Moral Minority: The Evangelical Left in an Age of Conservatism (University of Pennsylvania Press, 2012).
+David R. Swartz teaches history at Asbury University and is the author of Moral Minority: The Evangelical Left in an Age of Conservatism (University of Pennsylvania Press, 2012) and Facing West: American Evangelicals in an Age of World Christianity (Oxford University Press, 2020).
 He is currently working on projects related to transnational evangelicalism, the American evangelical antitrafficking movement in Southeast Asia, and Civil War memory in Jessamine County, Kentucky.
 He is the founder and faculty sponsor of Plowshares, a Central Kentucky group that promotes peace and reconciliation.

 Publisher: University of Pennsylvania Press

 In 1973, nearly a decade before the height of the Moral Majority, a group of progressive activists assembled in a Chicago YMCA to strategize about how to move the nation in a more evangelical direction through political action.
 When they emerged, the Washington Post predicted that the new evangelical left could “shake both political and religious life in America.”
 The following decades proved the Post both right and wrong—evangelical participation in the political sphere was intensifying, but in the end it was the religious right, not the left, that built a viable movement and mobilized electorally.
 How did the evangelical right gain a moral monopoly and why were evangelical progressives, who had shown such promise, left behind?